-- a). communicating all the relevant information in a timely way - b). ensuring that it is clear to the patient or client, the family and colleagues who has ultimate responsibility for coordinating the care of the patient or client.
+- a) communicating all the relevant information in a timely way, and - b) ensuring that it is clear to the patient or client, the family and colleagues who has ultimate responsibility for coordinating the care of the patient or client.

-5 Working within the health care system
+5 Working within the healthcare system

-Practitioners have a responsibility to contribute to the effectiveness and efficiency of the health care system.
+Practitioners have a responsibility to contribute to the effectiveness and efficiency of the healthcare system.

-5.2 Wise use of health care resources
+5.2 Wise use of healthcare resources

-It is important to use health care resources wisely.
+It is important to use healthcare resources wisely.
 Good practice involves:

-- a). ensuring that the services provided are appropriate for the assessed needs of the patient or client and are not excessive, unnecessary or not reasonably required - b). upholding the right of patients or clients to gain access to the necessary level of health care, and, whenever possible, helping them to do so - supporting the transparent and equitable allocation of health care resources - d). understanding that the use of resources can affect the access other patients or clients have to health care resources.
+- a) ensuring that the services provided are appropriate for the assessed needs of the patient or client and are not excessive, unnecessary or not reasonably required - b) upholding the right of patients or clients to gain access to the necessary level of healthcare, and, whenever possible, helping them to do so - c) supporting the transparent and equitable allocation of healthcare resources, and - understanding that the use of resources can affect the access other patients or clients have to healthcare resources.